DluxGamesHD-INC/WiseExpenseTracker-Demo/README.md

 2. Add your expenses with details such as amount, date, and category.
 3.
 ## Contributions
 Contributions are welcome!
 If you have ideas for improvements, feature requests, or bug reports, feel free to open an issue or submit a pull request.
+If you would like to join our development team please send an email to wiseexpensetracker@gmail.com.

 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.